-Graduates of the Surgical Technology with are eligible to take the national certification or a nination to become a Certified Surgical Technologist in a segram is a self-little by the CAA-HEP (Commission).
+Graduates of the Surgical Technology Program are eligible to take the national certification examination to become a Certified Surgical Technologist.
+This program is accredited by the CAA-HEP (Commission on Accreditation of Allied Health Education Programs).

-Class size is based up on clinical facilities available.
+Class size is based upon clinical facilities available.
 The College reserves the right to select the most qualified applicants.
 This is a selective program.
-Please see Admission to the Selective Admission Programs (Health Science Programs) on pages 170 -171.
+Please see Admission to the Selective Admission Programs (Health Science Programs) on pages 170-171.